ahnshy/Kakaostyle-Clone/README.md

 <br/>

 ## 🚩 [Objective]
-- Appropriate site for senior developer training.
+- Appropriate site for senior or beginner vuejs developer training.
 (I trained this site as a real best practice in the company.)
 - Implemented with the vue3.js and Composition API, SPA architecture, allowing senior vue.js JavaScript developers to implement this project.
 - Cloned a simple SPA from a website called "Kakao style" in Korea.
 <br/>